From the Woman Who Subdued a General

 Joab had been publicly corrected before and probably embarrassed by David when his command was taken from him.
 And yet, he ignored the King’s command and took his position back by killing the new general in cold blood.
-If the woman had been more direct and accusatory, I don’t believe the outcome would have been so amicable.
-He just did not seem to be the type of person that took correction nor criticism easily.
+If the wise woman of Abel had been more direct and accusatory, I don’t believe the outcome would have been so amicable.
+He just did not seem to be the type of person that took correction or criticism easily.
 And most people are that way.

 Some of the most successful negotiations that prevented nations from going to war were achieved because the opposing leader was saved from looking foolish or weak in front of his people.
 As a former Realtor, if I wanted to convince a seller to lower their price, I would have never used words to imply that their asking price was ridiculous or that their home was not worth it.
 In a similar way, if you believe the other’s side position is “wrong,” using words that would humiliate or openly criticize someone will most likely not get you what you want.